Blog Profiles: Professional Development Blogs for Women of Color

 Started by Sharon Beason, Womeneur provides advice for “Emerging & Early-Stage female entrepreneurs” and does so with the intention of guiding the next generation of young women in business.

-The blog hasn’t been as active lately, but it looks like a big website redesign for Womeneur is in the works and the organization is still very active on Instagram in the meantime.
+The blog hasn’t been as active lately, but the organization is still active on Instagram and readers can subscribe to a weekly newsletter.

 I recommend reading 4 Ways to be Productive as a Mom Working From Home; and 3 Creative Ways to Use Instagram Stories Highlights.